-Whether to build a pure native or hybrid app is one of the first big questions to be answered before any mobile app development project can begin.
+The choice between building a pure native mobile app to run on either the Android or iOS mobile operating systems or a cross-platform web app that runs in a browser is one of the first big questions to be answered before any mobile app development project can begin.
 This is a brief introduction to the pluses and minuses of the two approaches.
-Which best fits the needs of your next project –native, wrapped or JS-based?
+Which best fits the needs of your next project –native vs web apps?

 When does IT Outsourcing work?

 As previously mentioned, web apps, also sometimes referred to as cross-platform apps, run on a browser and are, as a result, device agnostic.
 The app will run in the same way regardless of whether it is accessed from a device with an Android or iOS operating system.

 However, the most contemporary web app development technologies allow for something of a halfway house between traditional web and native apps – hybrid apps, also referred to as progressive web apps.

 There are also tools and frameworks that can be used to develop an app in a different programing language than that native to the platform.
 Upon packaging, code is converted into native platform code.
 This approach simplifies app development for both Android and iOS and also means a single core app can be configured for both operating systems.
 Adjustments and a degree of fine-tuning do have to be made between Android and iOS versions but the bulk of the codebase.

 The most popular technologies for developing hybrid apps are Flutter and React Native followed by Ionic.
 These technologies allow for almost the same level of performance as native apps in many circumstances (less so if the app interacts closely with the device’s hardware) and provide tools for testing and tracking app operations.

 The tool choice isn’t quite as diverse as it is for Android and iOS native mobile development.
 Limited access to open-source libraries is among the shortcomings of wrappers but the most popular open-source options like the three mentioned are quickly catching up.